Computer Vision Examples for Unity

 Troubleshooting:

-* Please note, this is the one of the first releases of the CVE-package.
-Don’t expect everything to be perfect.
-If you get any issues or errors, please contact me to report your issues.
-Then have some patience, until the issues get resolved.
+* Don’t expect everything to be perfect.
+If you get any issues or errors, please contact me to report the issues.

 * If you get errors in console, like ‘Texture2D’ does not contain a definition for ‘LoadImage’ or ‘Texture2D’ does not contain a definition for ‘EncodeToJPG’, please open the Package Manager, select ‘Built-in packages’ and enable ‘Image conversion’ and ‘Physics 2D’ packages.